dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# The "ontologies" section of a JSON project
+# The "ontologies" array of a JSON project

 An ontology is a formal representation of a set of terms which represent real world objects.
 Dependencies, attributes and relations of and between the individual components of the set are recorded in a logical,